Lawsuit: GOP donor offered money to hush girl he trafficked

 The girl and her parents are not named in the lawsuit.

-Lazzaro was charged in August with five counts of sex trafficking of minors, one count of attempted sex trafficking of a minor, one count of conspiracy to commit sex trafficking of minors and three counts of obstruction.
+Lazzaro, 30, was charged in August with five counts of sex trafficking of minors, one count of attempted sex trafficking of a minor, one count of conspiracy to commit sex trafficking of minors and three counts of obstruction.
 His attorney has said he is being falsely accused and did not commit the crimes.

-St. Thomas University student Gisela Castro Medina, 19, the former chairwoman of the school’s Republican party chapter, also faces criminal charges for allegedly recruiting girls for Lazzaro.
+St. Thomas University student Gisela Castro Medina, 19, the former chairwoman of the school’s Republican Party chapter, also faces criminal charges for allegedly recruiting girls for Lazzaro.

-According to the lawsuit, Lazzaro and Medina targeted young women or girls on social media and introduced them to Lazzaro to be used for sex in exchange for money and gifts.

-The lawsuit says that in 2018, when the girl was about 14, she and Medina became friends.
+According to the lawsuit, Medina targeted young women or girls on social media and introduced them to Lazzaro to be used for sex in exchange for money and gifts.
+The lawsuit says the girl was 14 when she befriended Medina in 2018.
 In May of 2020, when the girl was 16, Medina recruited her to meet Lazzaro and began grooming her, explaining that he was a powerful, prominent and wealthy businessman and political figure.

 From May to July 2020, Lazzaro arranged for cars to bring the girl to his home on several occasions, and he committed “multiple commercial sex acts” against her, the lawsuit says.

-After months of repeated sex trafficking of the girl, Lazzaro attempted to coerce her to be silent.
-According to the lawsuit, Lazzaro’s attorneys called the girl’s father in July 2020 and offered the family hush money and a non-disclosure agreement.
-The attorney allegedly suggested that the girl was aggressively seeking to defame Lazzaro and Medina on social media.
+After months of repeated sex trafficking of the girl, Lazzaro attempted to coerce her into silence, the lawsuit says.
+According to the lawsuit, after the girl posted something about Lazzaro and Medina on social media, Lazzaro’s attorneys reached out to the girl’s father in July 2020 and offered the family hush money and a non-disclosure agreement.
+The attorney allegedly suggested that the girl was aggressively seeking to defame the Lazzaro and Medina, the lawsuit says.

+A redacted copy of the proposed non-disclosure agreement, provided by Anderson, says there was a “breach of peace” due to a number of issues, including a prior interaction with the girl and Lazzaro, damage to property and disparaging social media posts.

-The proposed non-disclosure agreement says Lazzaro and the girl had “a consensual interaction in the recent past,” the lawsuit says.
-The proposed agreement offers $1,000, and in exchange the girl and her parents would agree not to publicly disparage Lazzaro or Medina.
-It also demanded that they “not disclose the nature of the prior interaction with Mr. Lazarro to the public” so he could continue his sex trafficking enterprise, the lawsuit says.
+The document says Lazzaro and the girl had “a consensual interaction in the recent past.”
+The proposed agreement offers $1,000 — a figure that the document says the girl demanded over texts — but stipulates the money would not be paid until a future date to allow time for the girl to stop posting disparaging comments about Lazzaro and Medina.
+It also demanded that they “not disclose the nature of the prior interaction with Mr. Lazarro to the public.”

+The proposed agreement also says Medina would not seek a property damage claim against the girl, for damage to a vehicle.

 The lawsuit seeks unspecified damages, saying that as a result of the sexual abuse, the girl has suffered and will continue to suffer pain, emotional distress, embarrassment, humiliation, sexual confusion and other issues.